Yamaha TW200

 The Yamaha TW200 is a 196 cc single cylinder dual-sport motorcycle manufactured and marketed by Yamaha since 1987.
-TW is short for Trail Way.
+TW is an abbreviation for Trail Way.
 In 2001 an update was made that removed the kick start and replaced the front drum brake with a disc brake.
 Due to its large tires, it has been compared to the 2-wheel-drive Rokon and has been called a "two-wheeled quad".